-Even before the Torah was revealed at Mount Sinai, the Jewish people received several mitzvot at Marah:
+Even before the Torah was revealed at Mount Sinai, the Jewish people received several mitzvot at a place called Marah:

-According to tradition, one of the mitzvot that God taught at Marah was keeping the Sabbath (Sanhedrin 56b).
+According to Sanhedrin 56b, one of the mitzvot that God taught at Marah was the mitzvah of Shabbat.
 It appears that Marah was a prelude of sorts for receiving the Torah at Sinai.
 How did the mitzvah of Shabbat prepare them for the Sinaitic revelation?
 And in what way was Marah a “test” for the Jewish people?

 The area was called Marah because the waters there were bitter (mar).

 “When Moses cried out to God, He showed him a certain tree.
-Moses threw it in the water, and the water became sweet” (Ex.
+Moses threw it in the water, and the water became sweet” (Exod.
 15:25).

 How did the mitzvah of Shabbat accomplish this?